Print Options

 The MBA experience is not restricted to the classroom at Chicago Booth.
 Although Booth is not a case study institution, a substantial percentage of the total course work, depending on the student’s choice of classes, will consist of various kinds of cases and applied analyses as well as several opportunities to participate in experiential courses which provide hands-on learning with actual business challenges.
 Because of the school's location in one of the world’s major commercial centers, students meet business, economic, labor, and political leaders at the numerous lecture and seminar series held on campus and through alumni and friends in Chicago's business community.

-Freedom of choice is a way of life at Chicago Booth.
+Freedom of choice is a way of life in the MBA program at Chicago Booth.
 Professors are free to use the teaching method they believe to be most effective; students are free to choose the courses and professors from whom they can best learn.
 In addition, students are encouraged to make use of the resources of the entire university and take advantage of the critical and intellectual diversity that thrives on the campus.
 The Chicago Booth MBA is characterized by a willingness to experiment, to judge people by their performances rather than their origins, to judge ideas by their consequences rather than their antecedents.

 Chicago Booth’s Leadership Effectiveness and Development Program (LEAD) was founded in 1989 as one of the first experiential leadership programs at a major business schools.
-Held during autumn quarter and lead by second-year student facilitators, the program provides a common educational experience within a curriculum that has always offered exceptional flexibility.
+Held during orientation and lead by second-year student facilitators, the program provides a common educational experience within a curriculum that has always offered exceptional flexibility.
 This required, noncredit course for full-time program students is designed to enhance self-awareness and interpersonal effectiveness through a varied and highly interactive curriculum.
 Through these experiences, students will enhance their mastery of three of the most important aspects of leadership: building relationships, inspiring others, and influencing outcomes.
-Other class activities in autumn quarter revolve around the 10 student cohorts assigned during LEAD that help build a sense of community, instill the value of teamwork, and acquaint students with the school.
+Other activities revolve around the 10 student cohorts assigned during LEAD that help build a sense of community, instill the value of teamwork, and acquaint students with the school.

 Joint Degree Programs

-The Part-Time MBA Programs
+Part-Time MBA Programs

-The Evening MBA Program
+Evening MBA Program

-The University of Chicago pioneered the concept of part-time MBA study for men and women employed in management and the professions.
+The University of Chicago pioneered the concept of part-time MBA study for professionals employed in management and the professions.
 Even though the school's Evening MBA Program is more than fifty years old, it is still unique in the field of management education because it is identical in every important way to the full-time program.
 Entrance requirements and degree requirements are the same for both programs, and courses are taught by the same faculty.

 While the academic aspects of the full-time and part-time programs are the same, their logistics are quite different.
 Evening MBA classes meet on weeknights in the school's convenient downtown location at Gleacher Center, 450 North Cityfront Plaza Drive, along the north bank of the Chicago River between Michigan Avenue and Columbus Drive.
-Approximately 1,600 students from a diverse background of job functions and industries are currently engaged in part-time study in the program.
+Approximately 900 students from a diverse background of job functions and industries are currently engaged in part-time study in the program.
 Many of the students come from Chicago area banks and financial institutions; heavy industry, consulting, advertising, and the entrepreneurial and nonprofit sectors also are well represented.
 Job titles of current students range from new management trainees to senior executive officers.

 Evening MBA students are required to complete Leadership Exploration and Development.
 This program is initiated during Launch, an orientation program, and continues throughout the program of study.